AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Introduction

 To address these challenges, there is a pressing need for efficient data compression techniques that can significantly reduce the storage footprint of IP flow records while preserving their utility for downstream analysis tasks.
 Traditional compression methods often fail to capture the inherent structure and relationships within network traffic data, potentially leading to loss of critical information for analysis \cite{Tongaonkar2015}.

-In this paper, we propose a novel approach to IP flow record compression using deep learning techniques, specifically autoencoders.
-Our method leverages the power of neural networks to learn compact, low-dimensional representations of IP flow records that retain the essential characteristics needed for accurate traffic classification.
-By doing so, we aim to achieve a significant reduction in data volume while maintaining high performance in downstream analysis tasks.
+We propose an autoencoder-based approach to IP flow record compression that leverages neural networks to learn compact, low-dimensional representations while preserving essential characteristics for accurate traffic classification.
+By doing so, we aim to achieve a reduction in data volume while maintaining high performance in downstream analysis tasks.

-Our experimental results demonstrate the effectiveness of this approach, achieving a compression ratio of 3.28x while maintaining a remarkable 99.20\% accuracy in a multi-class traffic classification task.
-This represents only a marginal decrease from the 99.77\% accuracy achieved with uncompressed data, highlighting the method's ability to preserve critical information.
-The proposed technique shows particular promise in distinguishing between various modern application protocols, including encrypted traffic from popular services like Facebook, TikTok, and WhatsApp.
+Our experimental results demonstrate the effectiveness of this approach, achieving a compression ratio of $1.313\times$ while maintaining $99.27\%$ accuracy in multi-class traffic classification, compared to $99.77\%$ with uncompressed data.
+The method shows particular promise in distinguishing between various modern application protocols, including encrypted traffic.

-The implications of this work are far-reaching, potentially enabling more efficient storage and processing of network monitoring data, facilitating real-time analysis in resource-constrained environments, and paving the way for more scalable network management solutions.
+The implications of this work are far-reaching, potentially enabling more efficient storage and processing of network monitoring data, facilitating real-time analysis, and paving the way for more scalable network management solutions.
 Furthermore, the compressed representations learned by our model may offer new insights into the underlying structure of network traffic, potentially leading to improved analysis techniques.

-The remainder of this paper is organized as follows: \Cref{sec:related_work} discusses related work relevant in the context of this work. \Cref{sec:methodology} details our proposed autoencoder-based compression method. \Cref{sec:results} presents and analyzes our results. \Cref{sec:discussion} discusses the results, implications, applicability, and future research directions. \Cref{sec:conclusion} concludes the paper.
+The remainder of this paper is organized as follows: \Cref{sec:related_work} discusses related work relevant in the context of this work. \Cref{sec:methodology} details our proposed autoencoder-based compression method. \Cref{sec:results} presents and analyzes our results. \Cref{sec:discussion} discusses the implications and future research directions. \Cref{sec:conclusion} concludes the paper.